teresa-c-pham/294_Apps/testing.md

 ## Testing City of Chicago API
 ### Pros
 * The buttons for the color, style, state, and make work well.
 I like the pictures and color choice for the background.
+The search function is clear to see and the entry searches link up to what I'm searching for.
 * The background is nice.
+There are many search options.

 ### Cons
 * The first query output fills the page, but at the end of the data screen, the output falls off the screen and there is just a white background.
 When multiple queries are done, the list only appends and doesn't remove the previous query results.
 * The queries are hard to see because the background is too bold.
 The text in the first screen is a little small and the picture sticks out too much.
-*

 ### Suggestions
 * Add functionality to update the list and remove previous query
 * Make the background a bit lighter to see the query entries easier
+* Add examples for users to search up in the API

 ## Testing New York Times API